zhaomiaoguo/mywebsite-hugo/content/post/usf_talk.md

 caption = ""

 +++
-Dr. Guo will present his work on a stochastic general equilibrium approach on market-based facility infrastructure development at USF.
+Dr. Guo will present his work on a stochastic general equilibrium approach on market-based facility infrastructure development.